kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.utils_1.4.1.md

 ```javascript
 caver.utils.toChecksumAddress(address)
 ```
-Converts an upper or lowercase Klaytn address to a checksum address.
+Converts an upper or lowercase Kaia address to a checksum address.

 **Parameters**